 Wages must be paid at least twice a month, within eight days after the end of the pay period.

 There are different overtime provisions depending on whether or not the employee is required to work at the site on a 24-hour live-in basis.

 Non live-in fish farm workers: Fish farm workers who work at least 35 hours per week on average are not paid extra for overtime but must be paid at straight time for all hours worked.

 Hours can be averaged over one to eight weeks as long as the averaging period is specified before the work begins.

 Live-in fish farm workers: If an employee is required to work at a fish farm site on a 24-hour live-in basis, the employee must be paid at least 1½ times their regular wage for all hours worked in excess of 40 hours in a week.

 Hours can be averaged over one to eight weeks as long as the averaging period is specified before the work begins

 Fish farm workers can request that their employer open a time bank for their overtime.

 Overtime is banked at the rate it is earned.
 For example, if two hours are worked at time and a half, the employer will credit three hours to the employee’s time bank.
-For more information on time banks, see the Hours of Work and Overtime factsheet.
+Read more about hours of work and overtime.